maxtkc/mos-herb-site/learn.md

 ---
 layout: page
 title: Upcoming Community Classes
-feature_text: |
-  ## Mo Katz-Christy, Clinical Herbalist
-    Work with herbs, dietary supports, and gentle lifestyle shifts to help you meet your health goals.
 feature_image: "/assets/images/webp/hosing_seeds.webp"
-excerpt: "Work with herbs, dietary supports, and gentle lifestyle shifts to help you meet your health goals."
 ---

 I teach classes at libraries, community centers, herb stores, farms, software companies, schools, and more!
 Details and registration information for all upcoming classes is available on this calendar: